melissavi08/javascript-30/day-17/Readme.md

-# JavaScript30 - Day 16
+# JavaScript30 - Day 17

 Hello!!!:wave:

-:woman_technologist: Here is **Day-16 of JavaScript30**, following step by step the tutorial, but I have made a few little changes.
+:woman_technologist: Here is **Day-17 of JavaScript30**, following step by step the tutorial.

 :computer: [JavaScript 30](https://javascript30.com/) is a 30 Day Vanilla JS Coding Challenge